 3 TAILOR to different employee types

 An employee with 15 years of iGaming compliance experience will have different induction requirements to a customer support engineer who has never worked in the industry before.
 Allow structure to vary according to prior knowledge and skills, curating a tailored programme for each individual.
-Again, it might be helpful to take feedback from current employees in the role about what induction training they would recommend.
+Again, it might be helpful to take feedback from current employees in the role of what induction training they would recommend.

 4 Mix up the STYLE

 Avoid a dry and forgettable induction experience by delivering learning through multiple channels.
-Use a mix of eLearning (you could even give modules to complete via LMS prior to start date), self-teaching, presentations by senior management, group training (external or internal), manager-led one on ones and shadowing.
+Use a mix of eLearning (you could even give modules to complete via LMS prior to starting date), self-teaching, presentations by senior management, group training (external or internal), manager-led one on ones and shadowing.
 Different content type requires different delivery, so why stick to one format?

 5 TRACK & follow up progress

 It’s important to track employees through their induction and follow up on their progress.
 Not only will this ensure your team are up to speed on their progress and further training requirements, but it will help improve the process for future new starters.

 Next Steps?
 Let’s Talk!